thepyottlab/pillar-modiolar-classifier/README.md

    * Ribbon volumes
    * PSD volumes
-   * Position table
+   * Spot/Surface positions
 4. Use **Ribbons only** or **PSDs only** if you want to restrict processing.
-5. Click **Load files** — detected IDs appear under **Loaded IDs**.
+5. Click **Load files**.
+Detected IDs appear under **Loaded IDs**.
-6. Set the **Object names** to match your Imaris labels (IHC, pillar, modiolar, ribbons, PSDs).
+6. Set the **Object names** to match your Imaris labels (IHC, pillar, modiolar, ribbons, PSDs), confirm object names with enter or use 'Update all fields'.
 7. Click **Assess selected (open in viewer)** to visualize, or use the **Export** section to write classified CSVs with plane distances.

-The log shows progress and a compact progress bar while a dataset is opening or re-rendering.
+The log shows progress while a dataset is opening or re-rendering.

 ---